Skip to main content

 Do I need a Thailand visa from Dubai?

 It depends on your nationality.
-UAE nationals and over 60 other passport holders enjoy 30-day visa-free entry to Thailand.
-Indian, Chinese, and many other nationalities can apply for the eVOA (Electronic Visa on Arrival) online before flying.
-Pakistani, Bangladeshi, and some other nationalities must apply for a traditional tourist visa (TR) from the Royal Thai Embassy in Abu Dhabi.
+UAE nationals and over 60 other passport holders currently enjoy 60-day visa-free entry to Thailand (a reduction to 30 days has been approved by the Thai Cabinet and is pending Royal Gazette publication — verify the current rule before travel).
+Chinese and — currently — Indian passport holders are also visa-exempt, though India is set to revert to Visa-on-Arrival (15 days) once the Gazette publishes.
+Pakistani, Bangladeshi, and some other nationalities must apply for a tourist e-Visa (TR) online at the official Thai e-Visa portal (thaievisa.go.th).
 OraVisa can confirm your exact entry requirement in minutes.

 Key Takeaway

 • It depends on your nationality.
-UAE nationals and over 60 other passport holders enjoy 30-day visa-free entry to Thailan...
+UAE nationals and over 60 other passport holders currently enjoy 60-day visa-free entry...

 Thailand consistently ranks among the top three holiday destinations for UAE residents, drawing millions of visitors each year with its pristine beaches, spectacular temples, vibrant street food scene, and some of the most affordable luxury travel in Asia.
 If you are planning a trip from Dubai, your first question is almost certainly: do I need a Thailand visa, and how do I get one?